GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 hero_position: top
 alt: Artist painting tools
 description: |
-  This post introduces the Largest Contentful Paint API, how to use it, and offers advice on how to optimize your pages for this metric
+  Use the Largest Contentful Paint API to optimize for faster page loads.
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - performance